iankimm/HubspotDoc/Article.md

 # Integrating Melissa’s Express Entry with HubSpot Landing Pages

-Some of the most powerful tools marketers use are forms.
-We rely on them to collect valuable data, offer free trials, and gather customer information.
-But let's face it—getting validated addresses for direct mail campaigns or other CRM activities has been a hassle until now.

-If you're running a business like lawn care, or need to collect accurate addresses for routing and districting, you probably used an open text field in your forms.
-But we all know what that leads to—incorrect data, typos, and even fake addresses.
+Some of the most powerful tools in a marketer’s toolkit are forms.
+Whether you’re offering a free trial, gathering customer information, or collecting data for direct mail campaigns, forms are essential.
+But if you’ve ever tried to collect validated addresses for use in your CRM, you know the pain of dealing with messy data.
+Typos, incorrect addresses, and — let’s be honest — the occasional fake address, all come with the territory.

+If you’re in a business like lawn care, for example, where accurate addresses are crucial for routing, districting, or simply providing services, you’re probably all too familiar with the headache of handling inaccurate data.
+You’ve likely relied on open text fields for users to enter their addresses, but this method comes with its own set of problems—entering a street name incorrectly, missing a ZIP code, or even filling out a fake address.
+It’s a mess, and everyone involved suffers.

 The good news?
-That’s about to change.
+It doesn’t have to be this way anymore.

-With **Melissa's Express Entry** integration, you can create a smooth user experience that **auto-completes** addresses and validates them as users type.
-Here's how to integrate this with HubSpot using a custom landing page.
+Thanks to Melissa’s **Express Entry** integration, you can now create a seamless user experience where addresses are auto-completed and validated in real time as users type them in.
+This eliminates the guesswork, reduces errors, and ensures that your CRM gets clean, reliable data every single time.

+Here’s how to integrate **Melissa’s Express Entry** into a **HubSpot landing page** for a smooth, hassle-free address validation process.

+---

 ## Why Not Use HubSpot's Native Form?

-While HubSpot’s form builder is great, it doesn't allow direct integration with external services like **Melissa Express Entry**.
-According to HubSpot’s support:
+Before we dive in, let’s address the elephant in the room.
+HubSpot’s native form builder is fantastic in a lot of ways, but it doesn’t allow for direct integration with external services like **Melissa Express Entry**.
+To quote HubSpot’s support team directly:

 > "If you’re using HubSpot's default form builder, you can’t directly edit the form's HTML or JavaScript within the HubSpot interface."

-But don’t worry.
-We can bypass this limitation by embedding a custom HTML form on a **landing page** and using **JavaScript** to interact with the Melissa Express Entry API.
-This way, we can still integrate the form with HubSpot CRM, and you’ll get a slick user experience.
+Okay, so what does this mean for us?
+It means that we can’t just slap an API into the default HubSpot form and call it a day.
+But don’t worry — we’re about to get creative.

+Instead of relying on HubSpot’s default form, we’ll bypass the limitations and embed a **custom HTML form** into your landing page.
+With a bit of JavaScript magic, we’ll connect this form to the **Melissa Express Entry API**, enabling real-time address validation.
+The best part?
+The form will still connect to your HubSpot CRM, so all the data ends up in the right place.

+---

-## What You'll Need
+## What You’ll Need:

-- **HubSpot** account
+- A **HubSpot account**
-- **Melissa Express Entry** API key
+- An **API key** for **Melissa Express Entry**
-- Basic HTML and JavaScript skills (don’t worry, we’ve got you covered)
+- Basic knowledge of **HTML** and **JavaScript** (don’t worry, we’ll guide you step-by-step)

+---

 ## Steps to Implement the Solution

 ### Step 1: Set Up Your HubSpot Landing Page and Form

-#### 1.1 Create a New Landing Page
+**1.1 Create a New Landing Page**

-- Log into HubSpot and go to **Content > Landing Pages**.
+- Log into HubSpot and navigate to **Content > Landing Pages**.
 - Click **Create** in the top-right corner.
-- Name your landing page (e.g., "Address Verification Form").
+- Name your landing page something catchy — perhaps "Address Verification Form" or "Where Do You Live?
+We’re Not Stalking You."

-#### 1.2 Create the HubSpot Form
+**1.2 Create the HubSpot Form**

+Next, we need to create the form that will capture the data from your users.
+To do this:
-- Go to **Marketing > Forms** and click **Create Form**.
+- Go to **Marketing > Forms**.
-- Use the **Legacy Editor** and add the following fields:
+- Click **Create Form** and choose the **Legacy Editor**.
+- Add these essential fields:
   - First Name
   - Last Name
   - Email Address